Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 When calling a business, you first dial its main telephone number.
 If you have the extension, you can enter it afterward to reach the right person directly.
 Otherwise, you’ll hear an auto attendant IVR system reciting a menu.

-For internal calls, staff can simply dial the extension to connect right away.
+For internal calls, staff can simply dial the extension to connect right away and avoid depending on traditional phone lines.
 Some companies organize extensions by department, using prefixes.
 For example, 200s are for customer support, while 500s are for office administration.
 This guarantees all calls go to the right team promptly.

 Extensions integrate into different business phone systems, each with unique features:

-• VoIP phone system: Routes calls over the internet; supports call forwarding, voicemail, and IVR
+• VoIP phone system: Routes calls over the internet; supports call forwarding, voicemail settings, and IVR

 • PBX system: Uses an internal network to redirect calls to the correct extension